jatinsikka/jatinsikka.github.io/_pages/about.md

   enabled: false
 ---

-Grad student at UT Austin.
+Grad student at UT Austin pursuing a Master of Science, Ph.D. track in Mechanical Engineering with a focus in Robotics.
+My research interests include reinforcement learning for robotics, whole-body control, loco-manipulation, and mechatronics design.